poovarasansivakumar2003/Bajaj_Finserv_Health_Assignment_1/README.md

 ### Issue: "Port 8080 already in use"
 **Solution**: Add to application.properties: server.port=8081

-👨‍💻 Author
+## 👨‍💻 Author
+Poovarasan S
+GitHub: @poovarasansivakumar2003

-📄 License
+## 📄 License
 This project is created for Bajaj Finserv Health Qualifier 1 Assignment.

+## 🙏 Acknowledgments
+Bajaj Finserv Health for the assignment opportunity Spring Boot community for excellent documentation

+## 📞 Support
+If you encounter any issues:
+Check the Troubleshooting section
+Ensure all prerequisites are installed
+Verify your application.properties configuration
+Check console logs for specific error messages

-Note: Make sure to update application.properties with your actual details before running the application!
+## ⚠️ Important Note: Make sure to update application.properties with your actual details before running the application!